franzbu/HomeAssistantHeating/README.md

 }
 ```

-Home Assistant Automation (necessary for one room only):
+Home Assistant Automation (this is necessary for only one room):
 ```yaml
 alias: Google Calendar Webhook Receiver
 description: >-